Comparison

 - Is StudyVector harder to use than Seneca?

 - It has more surfaces (Error Log, predicted papers, mocks) because it does more.
-The free question funnel is a single-question entry — easier than a full Seneca lesson — so trying it is quick.
+The low-focus card entry is a short, manageable start — lighter than a full Seneca lesson — so trying it is quick.

 Related on StudyVector